flix/book/src/arrays.md

 > **Note:** This feature requires Flix version 0.35.0 or higher.

-Flix supports _mutable_ arrays.
-In Flix, like in most languages, an array is a sequence of elements that share the same type and are laid out consecutively in memory.
-Arrays are mutable; hence you can change the elements of an array during its lifetime.
-However, the length of an array is fixed at its creation.
+Flix supports mutable _scoped_ arrays.
+An array is a fixed-length mutable sequence of elements that share the same type.
+Arrays are laid out consecutively in memory.
+Arrays are mutable; hence their elements can change over time.
+However, once created, the length of an array cannot be changed.

 In Flix, the type of an array is `Array[t, r]` where `t` is the type of its elements and `r` is its region.
-In other words, like all mutable memory, every array belongs to some region.
+Like all mutable memory in Flix, every array must belong to some region.
 Reading from and writing to arrays are _effectful_ operations.
 For example, reading an element from an array of type `Array[t, r]` has the effect `r`.
 Likewise, creating an array in a region is also an effectful operation.

 Arrays are _always_ unboxed.
-For example, at run-time an array of type `Array[Int32, r]` is represented as a sequence of primitive 32-bit integers.
-On the JVM, this array is represented as the Java type `int[]`.
-Moreover, these integers are never converted to `java.lang.Integer` objects.
-The same is true for other types of primitive arrays.
+For example, an array of type `Array[Int32, r]` is represented as a sequence of primitive 32-bit integers, i.e., in JVM terminology, the array is represented as `int[]`.
+Flix will never box primitive integers as `java.lang.Integer` objects.
+The same is true for other types of primitives and arrays of primitives.

-Arrays are a low-level mutable data structure typically used to implement higher-level data structures.
-Therefore, we recommend you not use arrays directly in your code.
-Instead, we recommend using immutable data structures or high-level mutable data structures such as `MutList`, `MutDeque`, `MutSet`, or `MutMap`.
+Arrays are low-level data structures typically used to implement higher-level data structures.
+Therefore, unless implementing such data structures, we recommend that arrays are used sparingly.
+Instead, we recommend using the `MutList`, `MutDeque`, `MutSet`, and `MutMap` data structures.

-While Flix has special syntax for array literals, all other operations on arrays are available as ordinary functions in the `Array` module.
+> **Hint:** Use `MutList` if you need a _growable_ mutable sequence of elements.

 ## Array Literals

 The syntax of an array literal is of the form `Array#{e1, e2, e3, ...} @ r`
-where `e1`, `e2`, and so forth are _element_ expressions, and `r` is the region expression.
+where `e1`, `e2`, and so forth are _element expressions_, and `r` is the _region
+expression_.
 For example:

 ```flix
 region rh {